Spectral Sequences in String Topology: Preliminaries

+If one uses that every (infinite-dimensional) Hilbert manifold is diffeomorphic to an open subset of the standard Hilbert space, smooth approximation can also be proven just as in the finite-dimensional case.

 An important example for a Hilbert manifold is the space $H^n(M,N)$ of Sobolev maps between a compact manifold $M$ of dimension $n$ and an arbitrary manifold $N$, which is homotopy equivalent to $Map(M,N)$ with the usual compact-open topology.
-These results are surely well known for a long time, but I was unable to find a complete proof in the literature.
-A proof can be found in the companion paper \cite{Mei2}, where also a precise definition of $H^n(M,N)$ and further references are given.
+This is surely well known for a long time, but the author was unable to find a complete proof in the literature.
+A proof can be found in the companion paper \cite{meier2009hilbert}, where also a precise definition of $H^n(M,N)$ and further references are given.
 In the following, we will write $Map(M,N)$ for $H^n(M,N)$, which will be no source of confusion since at the end we are only interested in the homotopy type.

 A useful fact about these mapping spaces is the following approximation theorem: \begin{thm} Let $M,N$ be manifolds and assume $M$ to be compact.
 Then there exists a sequence of submanifolds $P_1 \subset P_2 \subset \cdots \subset Map(M,N)$ such that one can deform every map $X\to Map(M,N)$ from a compact $X$ to a map into one of the $P_i$. \end{thm} This is a generalization of the corresponding well-known theorem for the loop space.
-A proof along the lines of \cite[§16]{Mil}, can be found in \cite[section 2.6.2]{Mei1}.
+A proof along the lines of Milnor's \cite[§16]{milnor1963morse} can be found in \cite[section 2.6.2]{meier2009string}.

-\subsection{Geometric Homology}
+\subsection{Geometric homology}

-In this section, we want to give a bordism description for homology due to Martin Jakob (\cite{Jak}), which works for every (generalized) homology theory.
+In this section, we want recall a bordism description for homology due to Martin Jakob (\cite{jakob2000alternative}), which works for every (generalized) homology theory.
 It can be thought as a geometric way to build out of a cohomology theory the corresponding homology theory.

 \begin{defi}[Geometric cycles] Let $h^*$ be a cohomology theory and $(X,A)$ a pair of topological spaces.
-A \textit{geometric cycle} is a triple $(P, a, f)$ where $f \colon P \to X$ is a continuous map from a compact connected $h^*$-oriented manifold $P$ with boundary to $X$ such that $f(\partial P)\subset A$ and $a \in h^*(P)$.
+A \textit{geometric cycle} is a triple $(P, a, f)$ where $f \co P \to X$ is a continuous map from a compact connected $h^*$--oriented manifold $P$ with boundary to $X$ such that $f(\partial P)\subset A$ and $a \in h^*(P)$.

 If $P$ is of dimension $p$ and $a \in h^m(P)$, then $(P, a, f)$ is a geometric cycle of \textit{degree} $p - m$.\end{defi}